rackerlabs/support-how-to/content/managed-operations/deploy-to-sitecore-cloud-using-ftp.md

 9. Browse to your Webapp URL to verify that deployment was successful.

-  **Tip:** : If you need the URL for the website, go back to the Azure portal and navigate to the overview of your application.
+  **Note:** If you need the URL for the website, go back to the Azure portal and navigate to the overview of your application.
 The URL is listed there.